Some regularity results for $p$-harmonic mappings between Riemannian manifolds: Introduction and main results

 When $N$ is assumed to be non-positively curved, the gradient estimate as above still holds if we drop the smallness assumption on the normalized energy; see~\cite[Theorem 2.4]{gs92}.

 This result was improved later by Korevaar and Schoen~\cite[Theorem 2.4.6]{ks93} in the following form: \emph{Let $\Omega$ be a smooth bounded domain of a Riemannian manifold $M$ and $N$ non-positively curved in the sense of Alexandrov.
 Suppose $u\colon \Omega\to N$ is minimizing harmonic.
-Then for any ball $B_R(o)$ with $B_{2R}(o)\subset\subset \Omega$, there exists a constant $C$ depending only on $n=\dim(M)$, $R$, the injectivity radius of $o$ and the $C^1$-norm of $g$ on $B_{2R}(o)$ such that } The dependence of the constant $C$ was further improved by Zhang, Zhong and Zhu in their very recent work~\cite{zzz17}\footnote{Indeed, the authors obtained quantitative gradient estimates for minimizing harmonic mappings from Riemannian manifolds with non-negative Ricci curvature into metric spaces with non-positive curvature in the sense of Alexandrov, which is much more general than the setting of Korevaar and Schoen.}.
+Then for any ball $B_R(o)$ with $B_{2R}(o)\subset\subset \Omega$, there exists a constant $C$ depending only on $n=\dim(M)$, $R$, the injectivity radius of $o$ and the $C^1$-norm of $g$ on $B_{2R}(o)$ such that}

+The dependence of the constant $C$ was further improved by Zhang, Zhong and Zhu in their very recent work~\cite{zzz17}\footnote{Indeed, the authors obtained quantitative gradient estimates for minimizing harmonic mappings from Riemannian manifolds with non-negative Ricci curvature into metric spaces with non-positive curvature in the sense of Alexandrov, which is much more general than the setting of Korevaar and Schoen.}.

 Concerning the quantitative gradient estimate for stationary $p$-harmonic mappings, Duzaar and Fuchs proved in~\cite[Theorem 2.1]{df90} that, there exist $\varepsilon$ and $C$ depending only on $n$, $p$ and the curvature bound of $N$, such that if $u\colon B_r\to N$ is $C^1$-smooth weakly $p$-harmonic ($p\geq 2$) with the smallness condition $r^{p-n}\int_{B_r}|\nabla u|^pd\mu<\varepsilon$, then